-New Orleans, as a city, has a long and illustrious reputation as a place of mystery, the unusual, and the odd.
-In such a city of wide and eclectic tastes, the New Orleans Historic Voodoo Museum fits right in.
+New Orleans has a reputation for being mysterious and unusual.
+In a city of wide and eclectic tastes, the New Orleans Historic Voodoo Museum fits right in.

-New Orleans Voodoo is a conglomerate of African and European influences that have been stirred together within the cultural melting pot of New Orleans.
-Originally brought to the city in the early 1700s through the African slave trade, Louisiana Voodoo can trace its roots back through three separate periods: African, Creole, and American.
+New Orleans Voodoo is an amalgamation of African and European influences that blended within the cultural melting pot of New Orleans.
+Originally brought to the city in the early 1700s through the African slave trade, Louisiana Voodoo can trace its roots through influences of multiple cultures, notably African, Caribbean, Creole, and American.

-As a Voodoo priestess, her magical powers were legendary throughout the city of New Orleans.
-However, there may be another explanation of her fame: she was also rumored to run one of the most popular brothels in New Orleans.
+A plethora of interesting objects and artifacts including antique voodoo dolls, taxidermy, talismans, and even famed Voodoo priestess Maria Laveau’s kneeling bench line the museum’s walls.
+(Visitors can also depart here for a tour of the St. Louis Cemetery, where Ms. Laveau is entombed).
+As a Voodoo priestess, her magical powers were legendary.
+However, there may be another explanation of her fame: she was rumored to run one of the most popular brothels in New Orleans.

 Beyond its collection, the museum also offers items for sale like chicken feet, snake skins, potions, books, and candles.
 Guests who want the full Voodoo experience can even have their fortune told by on-staff practitioners.